Whole Earth Covid-19 Preparedness and Guidelines

-As it is our goal to be outside safely while learning and growing together, we are slightly adjusting our policy to remain in compliance with the newest statement.
-As of Friday, July 24th, all students who are three (3) and older are required to wear face coverings for the duration of camp.
-More information on what that process looks like is located below.
+At this time, all students are required to wear face coverings for the duration of camp.
 Children under 3, including infant dependents of staff, will not be required to wear masks due to safety concerns.
-Unfortunately, if a student is unable to either wear a mask, they will not be able to attend camp at this time; these children will be kept physically distanced from students as much as possible.
+Unfortunately, if a student is unable to either wear a mask, they will not be able to attend camp at this time.

 Changes to Our Camp Experience

 In order to maintain everyone’s safety, we are using key indicators for health screening at check-in.
 Everyone who comes to camp is screened for symptoms including campers, staff, and volunteers.

 - We take the temperature of each camper using no-contact forehead thermometers.
 Any person who has a fever of 100.4 degrees Fahrenheit or higher will not be allowed to attend camp and will be sent home.

 - If you or someone in your household has had fever, cough, or shortness of breath, we will ask campers and their family members to stay home until the camper is symptom free, without the aid of medications, for a complete 72 hours.

 - In cases of potential exposure or a positive COVID-19 test, campers will need to spend at least 14 days after the onset of symptoms away from camp.
 An additional 72 hours spent away from camp after a fever is gone without the aid of medications will also be required.

 - Staff maintain a confidential daily record of these health screenings as recommended for potential contact tracking information.